 Abbreviations and Units

 Only SI units and abbreviations should be used.
 Normal and molar concentrations should be written in italics N andM, respectively.
 The following standard abbreviations should also be used: mg, g, kg, km, mm, cm, m, rpm, s (second), h (hour), min (minute), l (liter), ml, m-3, kg per ha or kg ha-1 (the minus index should always be used in tables and figures).
 Latin biological names should be italicized or underlined.
 These commonly used Latin words are not italicized: a priori, a posteriori, in vitro, in utero, in situ, ad libitum, per se and viz, so as the abbreviations et al,eg,ie,etc and vs, which do not carry a period except when they end a sentence.

 Twenty offprints of each published paper will be supplied free of charge.
 Additional copies may be ordered from the editorial office of the ATR.

 Submission of a paper is understood to mean that it is original and unpublished and is not being considered for publication elsewhere.
-Authors may submit manuscripts as email attachment or you may submit online or three hard copies of each manuscript should be sent to the ATR office.
+Authors may submit manuscripts online at wwww.annalsoftropicalresearch.com or as email attachment to email@example.com or firstname.lastname@example.org.
+Three hard copies of each manuscript may be submitted to the ATR office.

 Foreign Subscription: US $25/issue